FevenSeyfu/FevenSeyfu/README.md

 - 👋 Hi, I’m @FevenSeyfu
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning react.js
+- 🌱 I’m currently learning laravel
-- 💞️ I’m looking to collaborate on any intermediate level react project
+- 💞️ I’m looking to collaborate on any intermediate level laravelct
 - 📫 How to reach me ...

 <!---